Viavi Soars 22% On Q3 Beat, Data Center Demand

 Why did Viavi stock surge 22%?

 Viavi posted a fiscal Q3 2026 beat on April 29 and guided Q4 sales to $427M–$437M, with data center and defense cited as the demand drivers.
-As detailed above, the after-hours move reflected both the print and the forward outlook.
+The after-hours move reflected both the print and the forward outlook.

 What is Viavi's Q4 2026 revenue guidance?

-Management guided fiscal Q4 sales to a range of $427M–$437M, per coverage of the earnings release.
-The data center and defense segments are flagged as the primary drivers.
+Management guided fiscal Q4 sales to $427M–$437M.
+Data center and defense are the primary drivers.

 Are Viavi insiders buying or selling?

-Per Form 4 filings, insiders sold $13.71M of stock over the prior 90 days with $0 in open-market purchases.
-The selling pattern and price levels are analyzed in the article above.
+Form 4 filings show insiders sold $13.71M of stock over the prior 90 days with $0 in open-market purchases.
+The selling pattern and price levels are analyzed above.

 Did the Viavi CEO sell stock before the Q3 earnings rally?